2020 Systems of Care Special Program Clinical Poster Projects

-The American Academy of Child and Adolescent Psychiatry (AACAP) is pleased to announce the opportunity for child and adolescent psychiatry residents to apply to participate in the 2014 Systems of Care Special Program Clinical Projects, which provide an opportunity to learn about treating children with mental disorders within the community-based systems of care approaches to treatment of children with mental disorders.
+The American Academy of Child and Adolescent Psychiatry (AACAP) is pleased to announce the opportunity for child and adolescent psychiatry fellows to participate in the 2020 Systems of Care Special Program Clinical poster Projects, focusing on community-based systems of care approaches to treatment of children with mental disorders.

 - $1,000 (plus shared funds)

-- The opportunity to be part of a learning community focused on system-based practice
+- The opportunity to network and be part of a learning community of colleagues focused on systems-based practice and care.

-- Receive mentoring from members of the Systems of Care Committee
+- Receive mentoring from members of AACAP's System of Care Committee.

-- Applicants must be child and adolescent psychiatry residents at the time of the AACAP Annual Meeting in October 2014;
+- Applicants must be child and adolescent psychiatry fellows at the time of the AACAP Annual Meeting in October 2020;

-- Participants must be currently enrolled in a residency program in the United States; residents in their first or second year of child fellowship training are eligible.
+- Participants must be currently enrolled in a fellowship program in the United States; fellows in their first or second year of child fellowship training are eligible.
 Triple Boarders in their fourth or fifth year of training in their triple board programs are eligible;

 - Participants must either be members of the AACAP or have a membership application pending at the time of application.

-- Participants must attend the Special program and at least one other Annual Meeting event sponsored by AACAP’s Committee on Community-based Systems of Care;
+- Participants must attend the Special program and at least one other Annual Meeting event sponsored by AACAP’s Systems of Care Committee;

-- Recipients must also give a presentation on what they have learned to residents in their training programs and write a brief essay on their experience.
+- Recipients must also give a presentation on what they have learned to fellows in their training programs and write a brief essay on their experience.

 - Use the online awards system to complete your application and to upload your Curriculum Vitae, a personal statement articulating a compelling reason for wanting to attend the Systems of Care Special Program, a poster topic form, and a letter of shared funding support from a local institution.
-Your Residency Program Director must also upload a completed form indicating good standing from your training program.
+Please note that your Program Director must also upload a completed form indicating good standing in your training program.

 Letter of Shared Funding